ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-an attempt to send a Message which is too large for the system and Protocol Stack to handle, some failure of the underlying Protocol Stack, or a set of Message Properties not consistent with the Connection's transport parameters.
+an attempt to send a Message which is too large for the system and Protocol Stack to handle, some failure of the underlying Protocol Stack, or a set of Message Properties not consistent with the Connection's transport properties.
 The SendError contains an implementation-specific reference to the Message to which it applies.

 ## Message Properties {#message-props}